Nicole Yeargin: Career

 Yeargin reached the semi-finals of the 400 metres event at the 2022 World Athletics Championships in Eugene, Oregon.
 At the Munich European Championships a month later, she was part of British 4 x 400 quartet than ran the second fastest time ever by a British women's team of 3:21.74.
 Her own split time was 49.7 seconds.

+Competing at the British Athletics Championships in July 2023, in Manchester, she reached the final of the women's 400m and finished in 6th place.
+She was chosen to represent Great Britain at the 2023 World Athletics Championships in Budapest in August 2023.